Amazon lobbies to exempt employees from labor protections

 Other companies joined talks surrounding the Washington state bill, as well as groups such as the Association of Washington Business and the Washington State Hospital Association.

-They were also concerned with retaining trade secrets and intellectual property but remained open to blocking the use of non-compete agreements for lower-paid workers.
+They were concerned with retaining trade secrets and intellectual property some but remained open to blocking the use of non-compete agreements for lower-paid workers.

 Democratic Sens.
 Marko Liias of Lynwood and Rep. Derek Stanford of Bothell, sponsors of the House and Senate versions of the bill, said Amazon made the lower threshold a priority.